Yamanto

 Table Chart PROFILE FAQ

-Yamanto's dwellings, as per the latest Census data, consisted of 96.4% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-Home ownership in Yamanto stood at 29.0%, with 39.9% of dwellings mortgaged and 31.1% rented.
-The median monthly mortgage repayment was $1,517, while the median weekly rent figure was $318.
-Nationally, Yamanto's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Yamanto's dwelling structure, as per the latest Census, consisted of 96.4% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Yamanto stood at 29.0%, with mortgaged dwellings at 39.9% and rented ones at 31.1%.
+The median monthly mortgage repayment was $1,517, lower than Brisbane metro's average of $1,863.
+The median weekly rent in Yamanto was $318, compared to Brisbane metro's $380.
+Nationally, Yamanto's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing